seanreed1111/sql-recipes/recipes.md

 ---

-# Date-Based Summaries
+# Date-Based SUMmaries
 ## Problem
-## You want to produce a summary based on date or time values.
+## You want to produce a SUMmary based on date or time values.

 ## Solution
 ## Use GROUP BY to place temporal values into categories of the appropriate duration.
 Often this involves using expressions to extract the significant parts of dates or times.

 ## Discussion
 ## To put rows in time order, use an ORDER BY clause to sort a column that has a temporal type.
-If instead you want to summarize rows based on groupings into time intervals, you need to deterMINe how to categorize each row into the proper interval and use GROUP BY to group them accordingly.
+If instead you want to SUMmarize rows based on groupings into time intervals, you need to deterMINe how to categorize each row into the proper interval and use GROUP BY to group them accordingly.
 ## For example, to deterMINe how many drivers were on the road and how many miles were driven each day, group the rows in the driver_log table by date:
 ```sql
 SELECT